pranujm/pranujm/README.md

 I love designing databases, digging into data to find patterns, and creating models that can learn from them.

-My hobbies include going to the gym, listening to music, watching anime, and reading manga/comics.
+My hobbies include exercising, listening to music, watching anime, playing nintendo games, and reading manga/comics.
 <br></br>
 ### ⚙️  tech stack